Definitions

 Basic Storm supports the following definitions.
 The definitions may occur at the top-level (after

-statements) or inside type definitions unless otherwise noted.
+any use statements) or inside type definitions unless otherwise noted.
 The list contains a short

 example of the syntax.
 More information about each type of declaration can be found by following the